-After arriving in Boquete yesterday, I knew I needed to take advantage of all that I could see and experience while I’m here for the next three days.
-After looking through the tour book at my hostel, my first thought was coffee tour.
+After arriving in Boquete, I knew I needed to take advantage of all that I could see and experience while I’m here for the next three days.
+After looking through the tour book at my hostel, my first thought was a coffee tour.

 Finca Dos Jefes is a local coffee farm in Boquete that is run by a retired American, Rich Lipner.
 After retirement, he first fell in love with the property and then the coffee process itself and has turned Finca Dos Jefes into a profitable sustainable coffee farm.
 Amy was my tour guide (I liked her avatar tattoo).